Watch now: White bison a new sign of hope at Wildlife Prairie Park

 White bison are considered a sign of hope in many Native American traditions.

-Tatanka and Lakota arrived at the park on Nov.
-23 from Sugar Shack Antiques in Danville, a bison and elk farm with which the park has worked, trading animals to maintain genetic diversity.
+Tatonka and Lakota arrived at the park in early November from Sugar Shack Antiques in Danville, a bison and elk farm with which the park has worked, trading animals to maintain genetic diversity.
 The owners were retiring and looking for homes for the two white bison, explained Adrienne Bauer, the park’s wildlife director.
+An earlier version of this story had a different arrival date because of incorrect information provided to The Pantagraph.

-Tatanka is a male and the larger of the two.
+Tatonka is a male and the larger of the two.

 “We call him ‘Tonka’ for short, like Tonka trucks,” said Bauer.
 Lakota, a female, is smaller and whiter.